Are you wondering what is the best oil for hair growth and thickness?

 It appears that Brahmi oil is never used alone for hair, unlike amla oil.

-The secret of Indian women, amla oil for hair growth and thickness, prevents greying and falling hair.
+The beauty secret of Indian women, amla oil for hair growth and thickness, prevents greying and falling hair.

 It makes hair stronger, darker and grow faster.